 In times of tragedy public safety officials react.
 On 12/14, Newtown Police Chief Michael Kehoe had the extremely difficult job of reacting to an elementary school scene that no one could have imagined.

 “This day — that scene—will always be present in my mind,” he told CBS News.

 Kathy Suhoza was installed as the president of the Newtown Board of Realtors in January, a task she called “daunting.”
 Although one of the top selling realtors for eight of the ten years she has worked as a real estate professional with Coldwell Banker, and confident of her ability to lead local realtors out of a sluggish period, the Newtown resident was unsure what kind of situation she was stepping into, following 12/14.

 (Editor's Note: This story and one of its accompanying cutlines have been updated to show that Centennial High School is located in Ellicott City, Md.)

-(This is the sixth installation of a series of stories that share with Newtown Bee readers special events that continue to take place as Newtown heals following the events of 12/14 at Sandy Hook School.
+(This is the eighth installation of a series of stories that share with readers special events that continue to take place as Newtown heals following the events of 12/14 at Sandy Hook School.
 It is also a continuation of anecdotes from across the country, of people offering kind gestures on behalf of our town.)